benil09/eduSync/README.md

-# EduSync
+# EduConnect

-EduSync is a Unified Student Collaboration Hub designed to connect students and faculty within an academic institution.
+EduConnect is a Unified Student Collaboration Hub designed to connect students and faculty within an academic institution.
 The platform provides a space to share resources, collaborate on projects, and communicate effectively.

 ## Features